gaureshgawasmn/jpa-demo/README.md

 A review is unique to a course.

 A review have Many-to-one relationship with course as one course can have many reviews

+#### Employee
+Employee is an abstract class having two concrete implementations FullTimeEmployee and PartTimeEmployee which are used to showcase options available for inheritance with JPA and Hibernate